-A favoured walk by exclusive use group stays is the 147-mile John O’Groats Trail.
+A favoured walk by those who stay in an exclusive use Scottish castle is the 147-mile John O’Groats Trail.
 It conveniently starts at Inverness, home to Aldourie Castle, and ends at the pretty civil parish of Alness.
 This stunning but serious coastal walk is set in two stages and features a mix of shorelines, cliff tops and back lanes as well as the hallmark highland footpaths.

 An easy walk:

-During their exclusive use stay in Scotland many previous guests of Aldourie have enjoyed rambling through the country lanes of Rosemarkie.
+During their stay in an exclusive use Scottish castle, many previous guests of Aldourie have enjoyed rambling through the country lanes of Rosemarkie.
 This is an enchanting village at the bottom of the aptly named Fairy Glen.
 Stop for a romantic picnic at the falls partway through the delightful wooded glen.
 Learn about its quaint intimate history as you stop at the spring then leisurely stroll past the pockets of floral parades.

 An interesting walk:

 McFarquhar’s Bed and Cave is a ‘there and back’ style walk combining coastal highlights and geology, with some climbing both ways.
-Groups of friends who’ve stayed at Aldourie Castle have enjoyed this walk over the years.
+Groups of friends who stay in an exclusive use Scottish castle at Aldourie Castle often enjoyed this walk over.
 This is because it captures a bit of everything but is great for the non-rambler who appreciates scenery.
 Expect to see seals and dolphins around the Moray Firth and historic gems in Cromarty village.

 Towns ‘a must’ to visit in the Black Isle